|

 Islands, a place unique to the anime, and replaces Brock with

-Tracey Sketchit, an artist and "Pokémon watcher".
+Tracey Sketchit, an artist and "Pokemon watcher".

 The next series, based on the second generation of games, include

-Pokémon: Johto Journeys, Pokémon: Johto League
+Pokemon: Johto Journeys, Pokemon: Johto League

-Champions, and Pokémon: Master Quest, following the original
+Champions, and Pokemon: Master Quest, following the original

 trio of Ash, Brock, and Misty in the western Johto region.
 The

-saga continues in Pokémon: Advanced Battle, based on the
+saga continues in Pokemon: Advanced Battle, based on the

 third generation games.
 Ash and company travel to Hoenn, a southern

-region in the Pokémon World.
+region in the Pokemon World.
 Ash takes on the role of

-a teacher and mentor for a novice Pokémon trainer named
+a teacher and mentor for a novice Pokemon trainer named

 May.
 Her brother Max accompanies them, and though he isn't a